-There are times when you take a classic and give it an 'update' or 'modern' twist, and there are times when you keep your hands off and do it the way it was meant to be done.
-This is absolutely the case with my Granny's pineapple upside down cake.
+There are times when you take a classic and give it an "update" or "modern" twist, and there are times when you keep your hands off and do it the way it was meant to be done.
+The latter is absolutely the case with my Granny's pineapple upside-down cake.
 This is the real deal: Southern to the core, baked in a cast-iron skillet, and made from scratch.
 The really cool thing?
-It's simple: there just isn't much here to mess up.
+It's simple—there just isn't much to mess up.

-This is the way this cake has been done in my family for at least five generations - it was my great-grandmother Frankie's way, and how I'm teaching my children to make it.
+This is the way this cake has been made in my family for at least five generations—it was my great-grandmother Frankie's way, and it's how I'm teaching my children to make it.
 I LOVE having that kind of connection between generations.
-I use it to tell stories about these beautiful women that they never met - and to help keep the love they passed on moving on down the line.
+I use it to tell my kids stories about these beautiful women that they never met; I believe the stories help keep the love they passed on moving on down the line.

-I've seen recipes using cake pans, or fresh pineapple and cherries, or a much more delicate cake - and I think it's all extraneous.
+I've seen recipes using cake pans, or fresh pineapple and cherries, or a much more delicate cake—and I think it's all extraneous.
 I've done them that way, and the recipes are good, but not this good.
 Everything about this homey, country Southern dessert is just right.
-So do it country Southern dessert is just right.
-A wonderful crumb on a rich yellow cake, the caramel layer on top with the fruit, the ease of preparation.
+A wonderful crumb on a rich yellow cake, a caramel layer on top with the fruit, and true ease of preparation.
 So do it Granny's way.
 Period.

 - 6 slices of canned or fresh pineapple

 - 1/4 cup pecan halves

 - 1 generous pinch table salt (I like it to bake with because it distributes more evenly through the batter)

 - 1/2 cup granulated sugar